 R&E is used here as an umbrella term that encompasses all matters relating to the natural environment, energy and other natural resources.
 It includes the inter-related topics of climate change, water scarcity, pollution, biodiversity loss, and the price and availability of fossil fuels and other materials.
 As all economic activity is fundamentally reliant on the natural environment for energy and raw materials, R&E is a source of both risks and opportunities for businesses.
-The World Economic Forum's Global Risks Report 2017 found that environmental risks and related social problems featured strongly in experts' and decision-makers' concerns, and highlighted the increasingly interconnected nature of global risks.
+In recent years, the World Economic Forum's annual Global Risks Reports have found that environmental risks feature strongly in experts' and decision-makers' concerns, and have highlighted the increasingly interconnected nature of global risks.
 Knowledge of R&E issues is therefore important for covenant assessments.

 Much has been written about R&E issues.
-The IFoA's own publications include two volunteer-led literature reviews on "Climate change and resource depletion: The challenges for actuaries" and commissioned research on "Resource constraints: sharing a finite world" which presented evidence and scenarios relating to potential limits to growth arising from the availability of oil, coal, natural gas, uranium, land, water, metals and food.
+The IFoA's own publications include "Climate Change for Actuaries: An Introduction", two volunteer-led literature reviews on "Climate change and resource depletion: The challenges for actuaries" and commissioned research on "Resource constraints: sharing a finite world" which presented evidence and scenarios relating to potential limits to growth arising from the availability of oil, coal, natural gas, uranium, land, water, metals and food.
 Other general sources of R&E information include:

-- The Intergovernmental Panel on Climate Change (IPCC) - The Economics of Ecosystems and Biodiversity (TEEB) - The Global Environmental Outlook (GEO) reports of the United Nations Environment Programme (UNEP) - The European Environment Agency's State and Outlook Reports (SOER) - The UK's Committee on Climate Change (CCC).
+- The Intergovernmental Panel on Climate Change (IPCC) - The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) - The Economics of Ecosystems and Biodiversity (TEEB) - The Global Environmental Outlook (GEO) reports of the United Nations Environment Programme (UNEP) - The European Environment Agency's State and Outlook Reports (SOER) - The UK's Committee on Climate Change (CCC).